 On April 29, 2020, Governor Ron Desantis' Re-Open Florida Task Force published its "Safe.
 Smart.
 Step-by-Step.
 Plan for Florida's Recovery".
 This report and the subsequent direction from Governor Desantis laid the guiding principles for re-opening.
 As COVID-19 cases began to fall and opening began slowly, the Turnpike System experienced recovery in traffic volumes, ending the fiscal year with June 2020 traffic volumes down 18 percent from the FY 2019 levels.
-Overall, the impact to traffic in the last three and a half months of the fiscal year equated to a revenue impact of approximately \$121 million.
-System traffic began FY 2021, down 21 percent in June 2020 compared to the previous year.
+Overall, the impact on traffic in the last three and a half months of the fiscal year equated to a revenue impact of approximately \$121 million.
+System traffic began FY 2021, down 21 percent in July 2020 compared to the previous year.
 However, during the next seven months the ongoing impacts of the COVID-19 pandemic that began in mid-March 2020 continued at a diminishing rate.
 During the Spring of 2021, COVID-19 vaccines were rolled out in Florida, with vaccines available to all adult Floridians by April 2021.
 In addition, starting in March 2021, a notable percentage increase in system traffic growth occurred when comparing against the most severely COVID-19 impacted months of the previous year.
 The resulting net impact was that FY 2021 traffic remained virtually unchanged compared to the previous year.
-The recovery from the COVID-19 pandemic continued in FY 2022, with traffic growth reflecting improvements in both tourism and commuter travel.
+The recovery from the COVID-19 pandemic continued into FY 2022 and FY 2023, with traffic growth reflecting improvements in both tourism and commuter travel.

-In developing the forecast for FY 2023-2033, the ongoing statewide recovery from the COVID-19 pandemic, the most recent trends regarding commuter and visitor travel, and the recent opening of the Suncoast Parkway extension from US 98 to SR 44 were considered.
-FY 2022 actual revenues on many facilities exceeded the pre-pandemic FY 2019 actuals, except for the Sawgrass Expressway, Seminole Expressway and the tourist-heavy Southern Connector Extension and Beachline East Expressway.
-Among these facilities, the Southern Connector Extension and the Beachline East Expressway revenues are forecasted to return to FY 2019 actuals in FY 2023, while the Sawgrass Expressway and the Seminole Expressway revenues are projected to exceed FY 2019 actuals in FY 2024 and FY 2025, respectively.
-By the end of the 10-year forecast period (see Table 57), annual toll revenues are projected to exceed \$1.4 billion.
+In developing the forecast for FY 2024-2034, the most recent trends regarding commuter and visitor travel, the FY 2024 toll rate indexing, capacity improvements, new interchange access, the acquisition of Garcon Point Bridge and the 3-mile Suncoast Parkway extension from SR 44 to CR 486 were considered.
+Through FY 2023, all Turnpike facilities had exceeded the pre-pandemic traffic except for Sawgrass Expressway and Seminole Expressway, which are commuter facilities Central and South Florida.
+Seminole Expressway was also impacted by construction activity for Wekiva Parkway at the I-4 interchange.
+With normal growth and the FY 2024 toll rate indexing, these facilities are projected to exceed FY 2019 actuals in FY 2024.
+By the end of the 10-year forecast period (see Table 60), annual toll revenues are projected to exceed \$1.5 billion.